WooCommerce vs. BigCommerce – Which One Wins?

 It is a hosted e-commerce platform and they take all of the elements of an online store including payments, hosting, cart, design, support, etc. and put them into a single software for which you pay a monthly fee.
 It also has a range of plugins that can extend the functionality of the store in almost any way.

-It is a bit pricier, starting at $29.95 per month, all the way up to $199.95 per month, plus they are offering a free 15-day trial.
+It is a bit pricier, starting at $29.95 per month, all the way up to $299.95 per month, however do offer a free 15-day trial.
 BigCommerce is mobile friendly, it has multi-level security, and it has integration with a range of accounting, marketing, and inventory systems.

 Through BigCommerce CMS, you can quickly add new products, manage categories or edit pages.
 You can easily fulfill orders through the control panel and also efficiently manage inventory so you can provide accurate information to customers.